-Responsive sites use media queries to control the design and content as it scales up or down on the device.
-They also have break points and set containers, so you have different "break points" for a variety of screen sizes; from extra small (mobile) to large (large desktop).
+Responsive websites use CSS media queries to control the design and content as it scales up or down on the device.
+They also have breakpoints and set containers, so you have different "breakpoints" for a variety of screen sizes; from extra small (mobile) to large (large desktop).

 "A fluid site is responsive, but not all responsive sites are fluid."

 Now that we have a clear understanding of the differences between fixed design, fluid design, and adaptive design, here are a few of our favorite websites that implement fluid design.

 Interested in learning more about how to create a website that will make you money?

 Steph leads our client delivery team and is obsessed with delivering quality work, creating an efficiency machine, and mastering the tools and disciplines to achieve success for our heroes.
 At home, she loves listening to true crime podcasts, playing with her daughters and two pugs, and singing in a local rock band with her husband.

 - Account-Based Marketing